Monarch butterfly: Flight and migration

 In North America, monarchs migrate both north and south on an annual basis, making long-distance journeys that are fraught with risks.
 This is a multi-generational migration, with individual monarchs only making part of the full journey.
-The population east of the Rocky Mountains attempts to migrate to the sanctuaries of the Mariposa Monarca Biosphere Reserve in the Mexican state of Michoacán and parts of Florida.
+The population east of the Rocky Mountains attempts to migrate to the sanctuaries of the Monarch Butterfly Biosphere Reserve in the Mexican state of Michoacán northwest of Mexico City, the Joya Redonda Monarch Butterfly Sanctuary, located 50 mi southeast of Mexico City in the foothills of the volcanoes Popocatépetl and Ixtaccíhuatl in the State of México's municipality of Atlautla, and to parts of Florida.

 The western population tries to reach overwintering destinations in various coastal sites in central and southern California.
 The populations east of the Rocky Mountains, which mostly overwinter in central Mexico, may return the following spring as far north as Texas and Oklahoma before producing offspring to carry the journey northward.
 The second, third, and fourth generations return to their northern locations in the United States and Canada later in the spring and far into the summer.

-During the autumn of 2025, Project Monarch, a collaborative effort that Cellular Tracking Technologies and the Cape May Point Arts & Science Center founded in partnership with more than 20 other organizations, including The Monarch Joint Venture, deployed over 400 solar-powered ultralight transmitters on the thoraxes of that year's southward-migrating monarchs.
-The project followed butterflies from locations throughout North America and the Caribbean to their overwintering sites in Mexico.
-Mexican partners searched for butterflies using an app and handheld receivers, while their smartphones served as passive detectors.
-A mid-November 2025 web page showed the routes that the monarchs had taken up to that time.
-The partners hoped to deploy transmitters on monarchs leaving Mexico during the spring of 2026, tracking their return journey north.